sparisi/gym_gridworlds/README.md

 the rewards position to the observation (`MatrixWithGoalWrapper`), or to learn from pixels.

 &#10148; <strong>Action To Terminate</strong>
-Make the environment with `action_to_terminate=True` to give the agent an additional action that it can do to terminate the episode immediately with reward 0.
+If you make the environment with `action_to_terminate=True`, the agent will have an additional action to terminate the episode immediately with reward 0.

 ## Make Your Own Gridworld